galtay/govlytics/README.md

 It will prompt you for your sudo password and then install `neo4j` using the commands given at the following link (http://debian.neo4j.org/).
-After it finished you can point a web browser at `http://localhost:7474`.
+After it finishes you can point a web browser at `http://localhost:7474`.
 The default username and password are both `neo4j`.
 On the first login it will ask you to change the password.
 Change it to `neo`.